CONTENTS IN ORDER BELOW:

 Harvard U was an intellectually mind-expanding experience.
 I was extremely fortunate to have world class researchers/lecturers: several of whom influenced me profoundly in different ways (for details see my “Academic Profile”).
 Just as fortunately, on a personal level I met my future wife Tami, a whirlwind ball of fire, studying for a B.A. in English Literature (Suffolk College) and then a Master’s in Communications at Boston University (relevant to my future professional change of direction).
 We married in June 1974, the two of us legally combining our family names (she, to preserve her family name, being an only child; me, for ideological-feminist reasons).
 Tami’s condition for marriage was that we move to Israel within a decade; I agreed and have never regretted that decision.

 We joined a voluntary organization called NAAM (North American Aliyah Movement) that offered information and group support to people contemplating moving to Israel.
-Within two years I was elected National President of the organization (a non-paying job) in addition to my post-PhD position in charge of Higher Education in the New York City Comptroller’s office (I had sent off my file to several Israeli universities, and awaited their replies).
+Within two years I was elected National President of the organization (a volunteer, non-paying job) in addition to my post-PhD position in charge of Higher Education in the New York City Comptroller’s office (I had sent off my file to several Israeli universities, and awaited their replies).
 But the fates had different plans…

 A few months after being elected, NAAM sent us to Israel to meet the people who I would have to deal with.
 This was June 1977, a month after the major election shift bringing the Likud to power.
-Unbeknownst to me, the new government had just “stolen” two lecturers from Bar-Ilan’s Political Studies Department and it was left with a large hole for the upcoming academic year — and then I appeared unannounced at their door as some “manna from heaven”!
+Unbeknownst to me, the new government had just “drafted” two lecturers from Bar-Ilan’s Political Studies Department into the government, and the department was left with a large hole for the upcoming academic year – and then I appeared unannounced at their door as some “manna from heaven”!
 After a hasty interview (my file was there already), they hired me on the spot.
 Three months later we moved to Israel.
 Tami, leaving a job in cable TV in New York, quickly found a job with a local video production company.
 I stood in front of my first class a mere 10 days after getting off the plane.

 Our sabbatical year in San Diego (1989-90) was a culture shock – until then we were not at all aware of how “Israeli” we had become in our much more open social outlook and behavior.
 Americans plan everything; Israelis are improvisers.
 That made for a very tough year socially (although very productive academically), until we started meeting former Israelis in San Diego.
 Sometimes you really “can’t go home again”, especially if you “join the natives” (anthropological parlance) in your adopted home.
 Nevertheless, in 2008-09 we had a completely different (positive) experience during our sabbatical year in Providence, Rhode Island where I taught at Brown University.
 Similarly, in 2013 for a semester in Rockville, Maryland where I taught nearby at the University of Maryland.